Please CONTACT US for more information on Licensing and Custom Artwork. All Images ©Pamela &/or Walter Stuart

 chalk board walls.
 Here's Walt

-creating a hugs under water scene
+creating a huge under water scene

 using chalk and his imagination!